• Skip to primary navigation

 I found out how completely saturated the beverage market is.
 But I also found out people want authentic food and high-quality products.

-Keep in mind that the margins are minimal with processed food instead of, say, perfume.
+Remember that the margins are minimal with processed food instead of perfume.
 Food production and distribution are costly.

-You have to make sure you have your cost-of-goods under control and your final cost to consumers reasonable enough for them to buy but high sufficient for you to make a profit.
+You have to ensure you have your cost of goods under control and your final cost to consumers reasonable enough for them to buy but high sufficient for you to make a profit.

 I’ve learned a great deal about commercial food, the beverage business, and specialty tea with running my tea business.
 I started this blog, Life Is Better With Tea, to share what I’ve learned about tea.
 Throughout this journey, I’ve continued to explore the related issues of nutrition and health.